Matt-Wilshaw/roots-and-shoots/README.md

 ## Colour Pallet

 This is an example of the range of colours that will be considered for the theme of the website.
-Neutral  colours that are relatable to nature
+- Neutral  colours that are relatable to nature.

 ![Colour pallet theme of the website](/readme-images/picsart%20colour%20picker.gif)